 Sleep is a crucial part of staying healthy.
 Individuals who don’t get enough can incur a number of physical and mental illnesses.
 For those who take medications to manage their health, getting enough sleep can be hard if their medicine is working against them.
-This article covers five well-known prescription drugs that may cause insomnia.
+This article covers five well-known prescription drugs that may cause insomnia or sleep deprivation.

 While most children with ADHD will show improvement with some symptoms as they grow older and mature, most will still suffer into adulthood.
-Adults with ADHD will show problems with impulsivity, distraction, disorganization, and often have poor time management skills.
+Adults with ADHD will show problems with impulsivity, distraction, and disorganization, and often have poor time management skills.
 These symptoms can detract from their quality of life if gone untreated.

 Those who forego taking ADHD medication will often be unable to hold down a steady job or maintain close social relationships.
-That is why adults are prescribed Adderall as well.
+That is why adults have been prescribed Adderall as well.

 Unfortunately, some who take it can develop addiction problems and another bad side effect is trouble falling asleep and staying asleep.